w-mcilhagga/single-file-python-module/README.md

 ```
 py -m pip install -e .
 ```
 The `-e` makes an "editable" install, which allows you to change and edit the module without needing to reinstall it.
-Note that pylance syntax checker has problems with this, so you might need to do
+I have found that the pylance syntax checker in Visual Studio Code has problems with this (it can't find the module), so you might need to do
 ```
 pip install -e . --config-settings editable_mode=compat
 ```